Empowering educators to lead with faith, integrity, and purpose.

 Using the Catholic Education: Marks of an Excellent Catholic Leader, students will engage in self-discovery, personal growth and development through articulating and sharing a living educational theory that informs a vision of Catholic leadership.
 Topics include faith formation, ethical decision making based on Catholic teachings, etc.

-EDLD 655 H(3-0) Professional Practice and Organizational Behaviour in a Catholic Education Setting
+EDLD 655 H(3-0) Professional Practice and Organizational Behaviour in a Catholic Educational Setting

 Students will interpret and apply organizational behaviour, educational policy, and professional practice in Catholic schools.